govau/digitalmarketplace/subscribers/logs/logger/README.md

-# Slack Notifier
+# SNS logger

-This small application is used for polling an AWS SQS queue to send slack notifications.
+This small application is used for polling an AWS SQS queue to log events.

 ## Environment Variables